 Daniel grew up in West Seattle and would've rather done anything else than be a part of a church.
 Daniel loved playing sports, watching the Seahawks or Mariners, or sleeping in, more than being with the church.
 It wasn't until high school that Jesus saved Daniel from the legalism and moralism he believed was "Christianity."
 Prior to faith in Jesus, he believed that his identify, worth, and goodness was found in what he did or did not do.
-The gospel transformed his heart, mind, and identity and by God's grace, he continues to explore and apply it to his everyday life.
+The gospel changed his heart, mind, and identity and by God's grace, he continues to explore and apply it to his everyday life.

-Since being transformed by the gospel, Daniel loves the Church and preaching the message of Jesus' life, death, and resurrection to transform, change, and shape everything.
+Since being transformed by the gospel, Daniel loves the Church and preaching the message of Jesus' life, death, and resurrection to instruct, change, and shape everything.
 In 2011, he married his high school sweetheart, Stephanie, and began teaching youth and college students about Jesus in Southwest Louisiana.
 The Engleharts moved to Des Moines and began the process of planting The Mountain Church in 2015.